fix2015/structure_tutorial/README.md

 - **Solve complex problems** more easily and effectively.

 Understanding how and when to use different data structures is essential for writing efficient, scalable code.
 Whether you’re building a web app, working on a data analysis project, or preparing for coding interviews, this knowledge will give you a significant edge.

 ---

-## Get Started!

-You can start with the **Queue** tutorial or jump straight into any topic that interests you.
-Whether you're just getting started with programming or looking to sharpen your skills, we’ve designed this series to accommodate all knowledge levels.

-Feel free to ask questions, contribute to the discussion, or suggest improvements as you go through the tutorials.

----